RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

 Each TU contains at least a source and a target segment.
-You therefore need to create a source and target segment object based on the TM language direction.
-Next, you specify the source and target content.
-In this example, we specify two strings, which works well if you only need to add plain text.
+Create source and target segment objects based on the TM language direction, then add the source and target text.
+In this example, plain strings are sufficient.

 # [C#](#tab/tabid-3)
 ```cs